jjaxse2017/scorched-earth-3d/readme.md

 --One open source radeon gpu performs better than two windows crossfire radeon gpu's

 #now you may have noticed that I set the GL version to 4.5, that's because mesa actually supports 4.5, yet does not do so officially, however your graphics card must supported.
-Nvidia users have less to worry about, so I've went ahead and attached the AMD drivers /w insturctions to the release, that were recently compiled.
-See the mesa repository on how to compile/use your own from mainline github code (the process is somewhat tedious)....
-Nvidia users, those interested.
+I went ahead and attached the AMD drivers to the release https://github.com/jjaxse2017/scorched-earth-3d/releases.
+See the mainline mesa expermental repository https://github.com/jjaxse2017/Mainline-Mesa-Expermental on how to compile/use your own from mainline github code, Nvidia users, those interested.

+sudo unzip lib32.zip libexpat.zip testmesa3.zip -d /

+export LIBGL_DRIVERS_PATH=/testmesa3:/lib32

+export LD_LIBRARY_PATH=/testmesa3:/lib32:/usr/local/lib/:/usr/local/lib/libexpat32:

+export EGL_DRIVERS_PATH=/testmesa3:/lib32

+#DRI_PRIME is for your 2nd gpu if you have one, otherwise you may omit that command

+DRI_PRIME=1 MESA_GL_VERSION_OVERRIDE=4.5COMPAT ./scorched3dc

 Unigine Heaven Benchmark 4.0 (DX12 installed and using DX11 vs Updated Mesa 13.0 GCC 7.0/LLVM 6.0 std C++17, no debug)

 #No overclocking enabled

-FPS: 56.4/83.5
+FPS: 56.4/88.9

-Score: 1422 /2104
+Score: 1422 /2240

-Min FPS:	8.6 / 31.8
+Min FPS:	8.6 / 32.6

-Max FPS:	99.5 / 147.9
+Max FPS:	99.5 / 157.6

 System Platform:	Windows NT 6.2 (build 9200) 64bit / Linux 4.14.0-999-generic x86_64